johnjac-cisco/local-task-master/docs/tutorial.md

 ## Common Commands

-After setting up Task Master, you can use these commands (either via AI prompts or CLI):
+After setting up Local Task Master, you can use these commands (either via AI prompts or CLI):

 ```bash
 # Parse a PRD and generate tasks